Thyroid and Gut Health Connection

 Final Thoughts

-Having an overactive or under-active thyroid can be an irritating condition to live with that can impact so many sections of the body, and therefore, everyday life.
+Having an overactive or under-active thyroid can be an irritating condition to live with that can impact so many sections of the body and, therefore, everyday life.